Difference Between Criminology vs Criminal justice vs Forensic science

 These graduates may be able to work as attorneys or hold executive positions in the criminal justice system thanks to their legal education.

 In contrast, graduates of forensic science undergraduate programs may benefit from a variety of graduate-level forensic science programs or related fields like cybersecurity, information security, or digital forensics to hone their skills.
-In addition, some forensic science students decide to enroll in medical school to become forensic pathologists, psychiatrists, or medical examiners.

 Posted